Treats a bacterial infection. This medicine is an antibiotic.

 How to Use This Medicine:

-- Your child should keep using this medicine for the full treatment time, even if he or she feels better after the first few doses.
+- Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
 The infection may not clear up if the medicine is stopped too soon.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.